amartinrmit/pypadf/demo/README.md

     python ../diffract.py --help

 Parameters from the config file can be overwritten with commandline arguments.
-For example, the number of diffraction patterns to calculate can be changed at the command line with
+For example, the number of diffraction patterns can be changed at the command line with

     python ../diffract.py --config ./configs/config_hex_diff.txt --npatterns 10